bytedance/libtpa/doc/user_guide.rst

     tpa st /var/log/tpa/client/socktrace194

-The sock trace is so convenient and powerful that libtpa doesn't even have tools like tcpdump.
+The sock trace is so convenient and powerful that Libtpa doesn't even have tools like tcpdump.

 worker stats
 ~~~~~~~~~~~~

-``worker`` is the processing unit in libtpa: all TCP packets are processed
+``worker`` is the processing unit in Libtpa: all TCP packets are processed
 there. ``tpa worker`` dumps all the worker status::

     # tpa worker